 The building was put up for sale, and interested parties included the City Screen group, who showed interest in re-opening as an art house cinema, which seemed to get a great deal of public support.
 Another interested body was a church.
 The Kingway International Christian Centre purchased the building, but were opposed by a strong local opposition group who wanted cinema use to return to the building.
 The local council refused them planning permission to convert the building into a church, and although several cinema operators were interested in the building, the church refused to sell it.

 After laying basically unused for 8 years, the church relented and it was purchased by the Everyman chain of cinemas on 24th January 2018.
-They plan to convert the building into a four screen cinema which is planned to open as the Everyman Crystal Palace on 15th November 2018 with a double bill: “Fantastic Beasts” & “Fantastic Beasts:The Crimes of Grindelwald”.
+They converted the building into a four screen cinema which opened as the Everyman Crystal Palace on 15th November 2018 with a double bill: “Fantastic Beasts” & “Fantastic Beasts:The Crimes of Grindelwald”.
 Seating capacities are:Screen 1-50 seats, Screen 2-148 seats, Screen 3-40 seats and Screen 4-75 seats.

 Just login to your account and subscribe to this theater